Lony027/projet_multidisciplinaire/README.md

 @TODO:
     - Explain how to create .env and add API KEY
-    - Explain python venv
+    - Explain where to put the delivery
-    - Update requirements.txt !!
+    - Explain launch.sh